Yukitoshi12345/Employee-Tracker/README.md

 - "View All Departments",
 - "Add New Department",
 - "Exit"
-Choose an option for your desired action
+Choose an option for your desired action.

 3. View data:
 Options 1, 4, and 6 present formatted tables: